Here's How Long & How Often Cats Are in Heat

 No, cats shouldn't bleed when in heat.
 If that, or anything else odd or worrisome happens, contact your veterinarian.

 Vahrenwald says that unless you want kittens, you should keep your cat inside—away from potential mates—during her heat cycle.
 But her best recommendation is to spay your cat and avoid heat cycles all together.

 Should You Spay Your Cat to Keep Her from Going into Heat?

 If you want to avoid the extra cat pee appearing around your house (and outside the litter box), the inquisitive male cats looking for a mate, and the expense of an unplanned litter of kittens—yes, spaying your cat is a good idea.
 In addition to the issues that crop up around your house if your cat is not spayed, consider the implications on a larger scale.
-Overpopulation is already an issue, and the rapid ability with which cats are able to reproduce makes spaying your cat well worth the cost of the procedure.
+Overpopulation is already an issue, and the rapid ability at which cats are able to reproduce makes spaying your cat well worth the cost of the procedure.